-- 1. Open the Spreadsheet Layouts window in one of the following ways: - On the ribbon, from the Sequence group on the Home tab, click Layout. - In classic view, click View > Spreadsheet Layout. - 2.
+- 1. Open the Spreadsheet Layouts window in one of the following ways: - On the ribbon, from the Spreadsheet Display group on the Home tab, click Layouts. - In classic view, click View > Spreadsheet Layout, or click on the toolbar. - 2.
 In the Spreadsheet Layouts window, select the current layout and then click [Edit]. - 3.
 In the Visible column, select the Crew check box. - 4.
 Click [OK] twice.